How To Wholesale With A Realtor

 To be able to use the title Realtor, a real estate agent must become a member of the National Association of Realtors (NAR).
 In doing so, the agent agrees to adhere to the standards of the association and its code of ethics.
 It means the agent is held to a higher standard than non-Realtors in their dealings with clients, customers, other real estate agents, and the public.

+If you're looking for how to find a Realtor in another state, NAR's membership provides access to a network of professionals across the country, making it easier to locate a trusted agent no matter where you are.
 In addition to a high degree of integrity and ethics, Realtors bring additional value to the wholesale process because NAR membership includes access to real estate market data and other services, such as transaction management, that can be beneficial.

 Read Also: Realtor vs. Real Estate Agent: Salaries, Differences, & Similarities